 How can I get better traction on my zero turn?

-Securing better traction on your zero-turn mower boils down to choosing the right tires.
-It’s essential to opt for sturdy and durable ones that boast the appropriate treads for your terrain.
-I’d recommend seeking out 3 to 6-ply tires, given their robust nature.
+You can get better traction on your zero-turn mower with the right tires.
+Look for sturdy and durable options that have the right treads for your land.
+I suggest looking for 3 to 6-ply tires as they are the most robust.

 Why do zero turn mowers have smooth front tires?